How to Reduce Urea Levels in Blood with Diet?

 High blood urea levels have also been associated with an increased risk of strokes during heart surgeries, and many adverse outcomes in patients with heart failures and other heart problems.
 Blood urea can even lead to decreased renal functions and other kidney functionalities.

-First and foremost, you must seek medical assistance if you have the above-mentioned symptoms to find out the underlying cause of your high blood urea levels.
-You may be advised by your doctor to undergo certain medical tests to determine the range of your blood urea for better diagnosis and treatment.
+First and foremost, you must see a doctor.
+Then, they will find out the underlying cause of your high blood urea levels.
+You may need to do some medical tests.
+They will help you determine the range of your blood urea for better diagnosis and treatment.
+Then you need to go to a dietician.
+They will give you a proper diet.
+It will help you reduce blood urea.

 Diet and Blood Urea : How to reduce blood urea by diet?

-When your kidneys are damaged, they are not in a condition to filter the protein properly.
-Avoid taking high-protein foods like fish, red meats, beans, nuts, grains, and dairy.
+When your kidneys are damaged, they fail to filter the protein properly.
+Thus, you should watch what you eat.
+Avoid high-protein foods.
+Your diet should not have fish, red meats, beans, nuts, grains, and dairy.

 2. Consume more alkaline vegetables

-Alkaline vegetables like carrots, potatoes, Chinese cabbage, and others help in neutralizing the urine and reducing the impacts of high blood urea levels.
+Alkaline vegetables like carrots, potatoes, Chinese cabbage, and others help in neutralising the urine and reducing the impacts of high blood urea levels.

 3. Consume certain foods